Why South Asia?

 - Work with local partners to give women the confidence, tools and training they need to be self-sufficient and economically empowered;

 - Help communities integrate gender equality in rehabilitation and reconstruction processes following natural disasters;

-- Increase the capacity of Community Service Organizations and government to provide and link a range of effective services such as health, counseling, economic support, shelter, legal advice, for those affected by gender-based violence.
+- Increase the capacity of communities, local organizations and government to provide effective services for those affected by gender-based violence; and

 - Support local partners to build more resilient, self-sufficient and sustainable communities.